Queen Kelly

 Queen Kelly is an American silent film produced in 1928–29 and released by United Artists.
 The film was directed by Erich von Stroheim, starred Gloria Swanson, in the title role, Walter Byron as her lover, and Seena Owen.
 The film was produced by Joseph P. Kennedy, who was Swanson's lover at the time.

 In 1932, Swanson was able to release a part-sound version in Europe and South America only because of her contract with Stroheim.
 This version had an alternate ending directed by Richard Boleslawski and filmed by cinematographer Gregg Toland.

 Plot

-Prince Wolfram (Byron) is the betrothed of mad Queen Regina V of Kronberg (Owen).
-As punishment for partying with other women, he is sent on manoeuvres.
-He sees Kitty Kelly (Swanson) walking with other convent students and flirts with her.
+Prince Wolfram is betrothed to mad Queen Regina V of Kronberg.
+As punishment for partying with other women, he is sent on maneuvers.
+He sees Kitty Kelly walking with other convent students and flirts with her.
 She is embarrassed when he makes a comment after seeing that her underwear is visible, so she takes it off and throws it at him, to the horror of the nuns, who punish her for her "indecency".

 Enthralled by her beauty, he kidnaps her that night from the convent, takes her to his room and professes his love for her.
 When the queen finds them together the next morning, she whips Kelly and throws her out of the castle.
 Regina then puts Wolfram in prison for not wanting to marry her.